 For the rest of us, event marketing is a timely endeavor and a risky use of precious time where the returns aren’t guaranteed.
 But who says event marketing has to cost hundreds or thousands of dollars?
 While we may not have the resources to hire fantastic speakers or offer discounts that will break the bank, we do have the ability to compete on a higher level.
 With a few tricks up our sleeves, we can reach our goals to generate interest and leads for weeks to come.

-Believe it or not, you actually have the power at your fingertips to promote your event and follow through with a rich, lasting marketing campaign for free.
-Here’s how…
+Believe it or not, you actually have the power at your fingertips to promote your event and follow through with a rich, lasting marketing campaign at no cost.
+Here’s how to promote an event for free.

 1) Leverage your network – The term leverage may be beaten-to-death marketing cliché, but there’s a reason it’s said so much and it boils down to this- the people most likely to believe in you and come to your events are the people you already know and their friends.
 Make them aware of your event by posting status updates, website banners, email blasts and telling them about it in person.
 You want the bandwagon effect here.
 People are much more likely to show interest if their friends are involved.